 Tinnitus, the abnormal perception of sound without an external source, affects millions and is attributable to a broad array of causes.
 A sinus infection can cause tinnitus or worsen tinnitus in those who already have it and may be the cause of either temporary or permanent hearing loss.

-When the sinus cavities become swollen and filled with liquid, the symptoms of sinusitis can affect the circulatory system in nearby areas such as your ears.
-This interruption to blood flow may lead to a disruption of sound processing by our brain which consequently creates a sound similar to trilling or other high-pitched sounds.
-When the sinuses become blocked during sinusitis, and the air is unable to flow through freely, blood and oxygen levels in the area may be affected, which could lead to alterations in how sounds are processed by our brains.
-This interruption can cause the headaches associated with a sinus infection, but can also result in an annoying sound that patients do not want!
-In certain instances, inflammation can also cause pulsatile tinnitus, a hearing condition characterized by an incessant noise that beats along with your heart rate.
+When the sinus cavities become swollen and filled with liquid, the symptoms of sinusitis can affect the circulatory system in nearby areas – such as your ears.
+This interruption to blood flow within the nasal passages may lead to a disruption of sound processing by the brain, which creates a sound similar to trilling or other high-pitched sounds.
+When the sinuses become blocked and the air is unable to flow through freely, blood and oxygen levels in the area may be affected, which can lead to alterations in how sounds are processed by our brains.
+This interruption can cause headaches associated with a sinus infection, but can also result in the frustrating sound of tinnitus.

 Treating Sinusitis to Alleviate Ringing in the Ears

-If you are looking for relief from the bothersome ringing in your ears associated with sinusitis, then treating a sinus infection is essential.
-The best way to address a sinus infection caused by bacterial infection is by utilizing antibiotics.
-Viral sources of a sinus infection can be addressed using decongestants when nasal swelling and congestion are present.
-For more significant cases, balloon sinuplasty may be used as an effective procedure to remove any blockages created within the passages of your sinuses.
-Discuss treatment options, including hearing aids, balloon sinuplasty, and even simple decongestants with a healthcare provider to determine which is best to treat sinusitis, hearing changes, or any other form of infection in which patients experience changes to optimal function of the nose or hearing.
+For more significant cases, balloon sinuplasty may be used as an effective procedure to remove any blockages created within the passages of your sinuses and relieve sinus congestion and blockage of the nasal passages.
+Discuss treatment options, including hearing aids, balloon sinuplasty, and even simple decongestants with a healthcare provider to determine which is best to treat sinusitis, associated facial pain, hearing changes, or any other form of infection in which patients experience changes to optimal function of the nose or hearing.

 Tinnitus Relief